 The onslaught of events over the past 12 months is enough to stress anyone out.
 As with social struggles, collective action works best.
 Ask for help.
 Lean on your support system.
 Talk with a qualified therapist.

 Commitment to regular counseling sessions is a way to help yourself.
 It’s also a way to help others in your life — like your kids.
 Let’s talk about how to create a crucial balance in your life.
-It begins with more information about parent counseling and consultation.
-Soon, it could result in some much-needed peace of mind.
+It begins with more information about parent counseling.
+Let’s connect today to schedule a confidential consultation.